True crime anniversaries in November

 7th November: The unsolved murder of Lindsay Jo Rimer (1994)

-The murder of Lindsay Rimer remains unsolved and the police still appear to be no close to finding her killer nearly 30 years on.
-Lindsey was a 13-year-old who was last seen alive buying cornflakes at her local shop in Hebden Bridge on 7th November 1994.
+The murder of Lindsay Rimer remains unsolved, and the police still appear to be no close to finding her killer nearly 30 years on.
+Lindsay was a 13-year-old who was last seen alive buying cornflakes at her local shop in Hebden Bridge on 7th November 1994.
 Her body was discovered a mile away in the Rochdale Canal in April 1995.
 There have been regular appeals for more information, but her murder remains unsolved.
 As of 2016, the police have confirmed they have isolated the DNA profile of the killer but have yet to make an arrest.

 16th November: The Night Stalker is finally arrested (2009)